 Report Id: SNS/C&M/1450 | May 2022 | Region: Global | 125 Pages

-Global 3D Printing Elastomers Market is evaluated to be worth USD 267 million in 2021 and USD 952 million by 2028, with a CAGR of 28.8% from 2022 to 2028.
+Global 3D Printing Elastomers Market is evaluated to be worth USD 343.89 million in 2022 and USD 2.60 billion by 2030, with a CAGR of 28.8% from 2023 to 2030.
 3D printing is a manufacturing technology that uses a digital file to create three-dimensional objects.
 The additive processes of sequential layers of material are employed in 3D printing to construct items.
 Because of its high precision and resource efficiency.
 In addition, 3D printing solutions such as resin 3d printers, 3d printer filament, and 3D printing services have gained appeal in a range of industries for the creation of bespoke objects.
 3D printing was previously solely utilised for rapid prototyping.
 3D printing is increasingly being used for functional testing of prototypes in working environments as well as the fabrication of finished goods as technology progresses and applications grow.

 In the car business, 3D printing is revolutionising the manufacturing process.
 The advancement of technology has enabled the construction industry to produce more complex and lighter structures at lower costs.
 3D-printed parts are used in a lot of Formula 1, supercars, and concept cars.
 BMW, for example, is working with leading 3D printing businesses such as EOS GmbH Electro Optical Systems and Carbon to produce 3D-printed commercial vehicle parts.